timescale/docs/self-hosted/install/installation-docker.md

 ---

 import WhereTo from "versionContent/_partials/_where-to-next.mdx";
+import Skip from "versionContent/_partials/_selfhosted_cta.mdx";

 # Install TimescaleDB from a pre-built container

 You can install a TimescaleDB instance on any local system, from a pre-built container.

+< Skip/>

-This is the simplest method to install TimescaleDB, and it means you always have access to the latest version without worrying about local dependencies.
+This is the simplest method to self-host TimescaleDB, and it means you always have access to the latest version without worrying about local dependencies.
 You can access the Docker image directly from locally installed PostgreSQL client tools such as `psql`.

 <Highlight type="warning">
 If you have already installed PostgreSQL using a method other than the pre-built